Advanced safety filter based on SOS Control Barrier and Lyapunov Functions

 \subsection{Problem statement}

-The challenge of deriving the advanced safety filter can be divided into two subproblems. \afterReviewChangedBox{The first subproblem resolves around finding $B(x)$ and $V(x)$ that fulfill the CBF and CLF condition outlined in the preceding section.
-This involves constructing a rational controller $u_\text{SOS}(x)$ to prove the compatibility of the CLF and CBF conditions in \cref{eq:cbf_condition,eq:clf_condition}.
-Furthermore, we necessitate the assurance of the forward invariance condition of the legacy controller as defined in \cref{eq:forward_invariant_nominal_region}.} \begin{problem} Given a dynamical system \cref{eq:closed_loop_system}, an allowable set of states $\mathcal X_a$ and a legacy controller $u_n(x) \in \mathcal U$, find scalar functions $B(x): \R^n \to \R$ and $V(x): \R^n \to \R$ such that: \begin{itemize} \item (set containment) the containment conditions in \cref{eq:xs_subsetneq_xa,eq:xn_subsetneq_xs} are satisfied, \item (finite-time convergence) the CLF condition in \cref{eq:clf_condition} is satisfied, \item (forward-invariance of $\mathcal X_s$) CBF and CLF conditions in \cref{eq:cbf_condition,eq:clf_condition} are satisfied on $\partial \mathcal X_s$ for the same $u$, \item (forward-invariance of $\mathcal X_n$) legacy control condition in \cref{eq:forward_invariant_nominal_region} is satisfied, \item (objective) CBF $B(x)$ maximizes the volume of the safe set, denoted by $\text{vol}(\mathcal X_s)$. \end{itemize} \end{problem}
+The advanced safety filter can be divided into two subproblems.
+The first resolves around finding $B(x)$ and $V(x)$ that fulfill the CBF and CLF condition outlined in the preceding section. \begin{problem} Given a dynamical system \cref{eq:control_system}, an allowable set of states $\mathcal X_a$ and a legacy controller $u_n(x) \in \mathcal U$, find scalar functions $B(x): \R^n \to \R$ and $V(x): \R^n \to \R$ such that: \begin{itemize} \item (set containment) the containment conditions in \cref{eq:xs_subsetneq_xa,eq:xn_subsetneq_xs} are satisfied, \item (finite-time convergence) the CLF condition in \cref{eq:clf_condition} is satisfied, \item (forward-invariance of $\mathcal X_s$) CBF and CLF conditions in \cref{eq:cbf_condition,eq:clf_condition} are satisfied on $\partial \mathcal X_s$ for the same $u$, \item (forward-invariance of $\mathcal X_n$) legacy control condition in \cref{eq:forward_invariant_nominal_region} is satisfied, \item (objective) CBF $B(x)$ maximizes the volume of the safe set, denoted by $\text{vol}(\mathcal X_s)$. \end{itemize} \end{problem}